Showing posts with label Politics. Show all posts

 And so, the flag flew — an emblem of defiance, a silent scream against perceived injustice.

-Justice Stalwart was caught in an awkward situation and when confronted by journalists squarely put the responsibility for an upside-down flag in his front yard on his wifie’s shoulder and tried to come away clean.
+Justice Stalwart was caught in an awkward situation and when confronted by journalists squarely put the responsibility for an upside-down flag in his front yard on his wife’s shoulder and tried to come away clean.

 Then came the day we started this story from — the day Justice Stalwart sat on the bench, robes billowing, ready to hand over judgments as needed.